codelao/Screenshots-Parse-Tool/README.md

 ### Program errors:
 - *Check your internet connection or disable VPN.*
+- Program crashes after clicking on **'Launch'** button

-**This error may occure not only because you don't have internet connection or VPN enabled, but also because your internet connection is too slow.**
+**This errors may occure not only because you don't have internet connection or VPN enabled, but also because your internet connection is too slow.**

 ### System errors:
 - *!
 Process or startup error*
 - Nothing happens after using ```spt``` command

-**This error may occure because you have moved some SPT files to other directories.**
+**This errors may occure because you have moved some SPT files to other directories.**
 **You should move them back or clone this repository and run configure script again.**
 **If you still can't fix this error, please report a bug [here](https://github.com/codelao/Screenshots-Parse-Tool/issues).**